Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Introduction

 \subsection{Related Work}

-Our work intersects with research on theoretical guarantees for adaptive algorithms, the role of orthogonal rotations in algorithmic performance, and the geometry of machine learning objectives with natural data.
-Here we present a concise overview of relevant works, and include an expanded discussion in Section~\ref{sec:extended-related-works} of the supplementary material.
+Our work intersects with research on guarantees for adaptive algorithms, the role of orthogonal rotations in algorithmic performance, and geometry of machine learning objectives with natural data.
+Here we concisely survey related works, and we include an expanded discussion in Section~\ref{sec:extended-related-works}.

-\paragraph{Geometric Sensitivity of Adaptive Methods} A large body of research has been devoted to understanding when adaptive algorithms' per-coordinate learning rates confer a benefit over (stochastic) gradient descent ((S)GD).
-Recently, there has been renewed interest in distinguishing the properties of adaptive algorithms versus SGD, as several empirical studies suggest that adaptive methods outperform SGD when training transformer models \cite{kunstner2024heavy,zhang2024transformers}.
-Traditional analyses of adaptive algorithms establish regret bounds for online convex optimization \cite{duchi2011adaptive, hazan2016introduction}.
-More recent work establishes convergence rates for smooth, non-convex objectives in terms of the $\ell_2$ norm of the gradient \cite{defossez2020simple,ward2020adagrad}.
+\paragraph{Geometric Sensitivity of Adaptive Methods} Recently, there has been renewed interest in distinguishing the properties of adaptive algorithms versus stochastic gradient descent (SGD), arising in part from several empirical studies suggesting that adaptive methods outperform SGD when training transformer models \cite{kunstner2024heavy,zhang2024transformers}.
+Traditional analyses of adaptive algorithms establish regret bounds for online convex optimization \cite{duchi2011adaptive, hazan2016introduction}, and more recent work establishes convergence rates for smooth, non-convex objectives \cite{defossez2020simple,ward2020adagrad}.
 However, because SGD is known to have optimal convergence rates in these settings, these theoretical results only show that adaptive algorithms achieve rates matching those of SGD.